saif43/profiles-rest-api/README.md

 ]
 ```

-Now we will our app name in INSTALLED_APPS list.
+Now we will append our app name in INSTALLED_APPS list.

 ```python
 INSTALLED_APPS = [